Nanette Barragán: Early life and education

 Barragán was born in Harbor City, Los Angeles; she is the youngest of 11 siblings, raised by immigrants from Mexico in Torrance and the surrounding area, where she attended North Torrance High School and played softball.
-She earned her Bachelor of Arts in political science with a minor in public policy at the University of California, Los Angeles, in 2000 and her Juris Doctor at the University of Southern California in 2005, where she served on the Interdisciplinary Law Journal.
+She earned her Bachelor of Arts degree in political science with a minor in public policy from the University of California, Los Angeles in 2000.
+She received her Juris Doctor degree at the University of Southern California in 2005, where she served on the Interdisciplinary Law Journal.

 During college and until 2003, Barragán served as the Executive Director of the Gillian S. Fuller Foundation (formerly the Fuller Foundation), where she was in charge of funding nonprofits focused on education, the environment, and youth programs.
 Funded organizations included Heal the Bay, the Nature Conservancy, the Natural Resources Defense Council, Para Los Niños, Proyecto Pastoral, and Literacy Partners.

 Legal career

 In 2003, Barragán served as an extern to Justice Carlos Moreno at the California Supreme Court.
 In 2004, she served as an extern at the Los Angeles Legal Aid Foundation, a law firm for low-income people in Los Angeles.
 There she assisted pro per workers who needed assistance filing claims for unpaid overtime and meal breaks.

 In 2005, Barragán received an externship at the United States Attorney's Office, Central District of California where she worked with attorneys in the Organized Crime and Terrorism section.
 There she assisted on a money laundering trial team, in investigations, and in prosecuting Central Violations Bureau cases.

 Barragán then joined Latham & Watkins LLP, where she worked on a variety of cases from land use to securities litigation.
 While at Latham, she was the lead attorney in an immigration asylum case spanning three years for a child and mother from Guatemala; withholding of removal was granted.
 After Hurricane Katrina, Barragán and her colleague, Blake Megdal, flew to Biloxi, Mississippi, to provide pro bono assistance with insurance claims.
 She also served as a child advocate and was the Spanish-speaking adoption attorney for low-income families seeking adoptions.